IBM/monitoring_ui/README.md

 1. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy``.

 <!--optional step-->
-2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking 'View app'.
+2. In Toolchains, click on ``Delivery Pipeline`` to watch while the app is deployed.
+Once deployed, the app can be viewed by clicking ``View app``.
 ![](doc/source/images/toolchain-pipeline.png)

 <!--update with service names from manifest.yml-->